dave45678/Lesson15/Laravel/ReadMe.md

 23. Unit Tests II

-24. Showing Error details

-25. Email
+24. Email

-26. [Uploading images to Laravel with Cloudinary]
+25. [Uploading images to Laravel with Cloudinary]

-27. REST APIs with  Laravel
+26. REST APIs with  Laravel